-File Property Description <alias>:<relativefile Path&gt; name</relativefile </alias> (Displays only when the header is collapsed) The file identified in an <alias>:<relativefilepath> format, where <alias> and <relativefilepath> are defined below for Alias and Path.</relativefilepath></alias></relativefilepath></alias> As an example, if you selected the codebase file agpl-3.0.txt , located directly under the scan folder ePortal-1.3 , which in turn is directly under the scan-root path for the scanner whose alias is "EP_remote", the file name shown here would be EP_remote:ePortal-1.3/agpl-3.0.txt .
+File Property Description <alias>:<relativefile Path&gt; name</relativefile </alias> (Displays only when the header is collapsed) The file identified in an <alias>:<relativefilepath> are defined below for Alias and Path.</relativefilepath></alias> As an example, if you selected the codebase file agpl-3.0.txt , located directly under the scan folder ePortal-1.3 , which in turn is directly under the scan-root path for the scanner whose alias is "EP_remote", the file name shown here would be EP_remote:ePortal-1.3/agpl-3.0.txt .
 Name The name of the selected file.
 Path The file's path relative to the scan-root path on instance hosting the scanner (Scan Server or remote scan agent).
 Alias The unique name defined during scanner setup to represent the scanner's scan-root path containing the codebase where the file is located.
 The alias provides a more descriptive name for the scan-root path.
+Digest The MD5 value for the file.
+Note • If SHA-1 support is enabled for your Code Insight instance, you can view the file's SHA-1 digest by using the Code Insight Get details of a file by ID or Fetch all scanned files for a project REST API.
+For more information about these APIs, refer to the Code Insight Swagger documentation, available from the Help &gt; REST API Guide option on the menu.
+The SHA-1 digest does not display along with the MD5 digest in this metadata section.
+(To determine whether SHA-1 support is enabled, contact your Code Insight database or system administrator.)
+Modified The value of the file's "Date Modified" property at the time of the most recent scan.
+This value shows the date when the file was last modified in the file system. Туре The file format type of the scanned file, such FILE or ARCHIVE_BINARY.
+File Size The size of the file.
+Lines of Code The number of lines of code in the file.